Turkish group linked to al-Qaeda expands network in Nepal: report | ExBulletin

+A charity group linked to Turkey’s al-Qaeda worked with Islamai Sangh Nepal (ISN), which is under the scanning of Indian intelligence agencies for allegedly providing a sanctuary for terrorists, to expand its logistics hub for the networks jihadists, according to a survey. by Nordic Monitor.

-Stockholm [Sweden]February 27 (ANI): An al-Qaeda-linked charity in Turkey worked with Islamai Sangh Nepal (ISN), which is under the scanning of Indian intelligence agencies for allegedly providing a sanctuary for terrorists, to expand its logistics center for jihadist networks, according to a survey by Nordic Monitor.
+A charity group linked to Turkey’s al-Qaeda worked with Islamai Sangh Nepal (ISN), which is under the scanning of Indian intelligence agencies for allegedly providing a sanctuary for terrorists, to expand its logistics hub for the networks jihadists, according to a survey. by Nordic Monitor.

-The Foundation for Human Rights and Freedoms and Humanitarian Aid or IHH has carried out several projects in Nepal, particularly in areas near the Indian border, in order to broaden the base of support within the community.
-Muslim minority in the country and expand logistics operations in support of global jihadist networks. .
+The Foundation for Human Rights and Freedoms and Humtarian Relief or IHH has carried out several projects in Nepal, particularly in areas close to the Indian border, in order to broaden the base of support within the country’s Muslim minority community and to expand logistics operations in support of global jihadist networks. .

 The main facilitator for the establishment of the IHH in the Himalayan country was the ISN, which received funding directly from Turkey to finance various projects.